21it/calculus/README.md

 - **default data constructor `%URI{}` is always public**

-Indeed, nothing stops you to write in any place or your program something like this:
+You can say "hey, this is not a constructor function, it a syntactic sugar for literal term".
+But anyway, this is **expression** and value of this expression is Elixir struct with type `URI`.
+For simplicity I'll call this thing as "default constructor".
+And this default constructor is always public.
+Indeed, you can write in any place or your program something like this:

 ```elixir
 iex> uri = %URI{host: :BANG}